Aprilia RS125

 The Aprilia RS125 is a GP derived replica sport production motorcycle.
-The pre-2013 version is powered by a Rotax single cylinder 124.8 cc two-stroke engine with Nikasil coated aluminium cylinder block, and liquid cooling.
+It is powered by a Rotax single cylinder 124.8 cc two-stroke engine with Nikasil coated aluminium cylinder block, and liquid cooling.

 Generations

 RS125 Extrema/Replica 1992 to 1995

 Aprilia introduced the first RS125 in 1992.
 It has an angular tail section and swept front fairing, square cut headlight unit, three spoke rims, air scoops on the upper front middle fairing, Electric starter or kick start on the left hand side and analogue gauges.
 There was only one model variant in this year range which denoted RS 125 R on the tank and was red and black in colour.
 Production was 1994.